Investing

 Key Takeaways

-- 1. Lump sum wins roughly two-thirds of the time.
-A landmark Vanguard study found that investing immediately outperformed 12-month DCA about 68% of the time across U.S., U.K., and Australian markets going back to 1926.
+Lump sum investing wins about two-thirds of the time.
+A widely cited Vanguard study found that investing immediately outperformed 12-month dollar-cost averaging roughly 68% of the time across U.S., U.K., and Australian markets going back to 1976.

-- 2. DCA’s real advantage is psychological, not mathematical.
-The one-third of the time DCA wins tends to cluster around sharp downturns—exactly when regret from a lump-sum investment would sting the most.
+DCA’s real edge is psychological, not mathematical.
+The one-third of the time DCA wins tends to cluster around sharp downturns, exactly when regret from a lump-sum investment stings the most.
 DCA trades expected return for peace of mind.

-- 3. The source of the money changes the answer.
-If you’re investing from each paycheck, you’re already dollar-cost averaging by default.
-The lump-sum-vs.-DCA debate only truly applies when you have a windfall—an inheritance, bonus, or home sale—sitting in cash.
+Where the money comes from matters.
+Investing from each paycheck is already dollar-cost averaging by default.
+The lump-sum vs. DCA debate only really applies to windfalls: an inheritance, bonus, or home sale sitting in cash.

-- 4. A hybrid approach captures most of the upside.
-Investing 50% immediately and DCA-ing the rest over 3–6 months historically captures roughly 80% of the lump-sum advantage while cutting your worst-case drawdown nearly in half.
+A hybrid approach captures most of the upside.
+Investing 50% immediately and DCA-ing the rest over 3 to 6 months has historically captured roughly 80% of the lump-sum advantage while cutting worst-case first-year losses nearly in half.

 Two Strategies, One Goal